A Business Owner's Guide to Accounting Methods

 - Bad Debt Expense (Allowance Method Vs. Direct Write-off Method).

 By the end of this article, you will know how to use these accounting methods, we will share a few examples at each, the advantages and disadvantages, and more.
 Talking to your accountant will be a whole lot easier by the time you're finished.

 As we said earlier, an accounting method is a set of rules that businesses follow to record financial information.
 It is used for taxation purposes and reporting a company's revenues and expenses.

 Although the main purpose of accounting is for tax purposes, it is strongly recommended that business owners use accounting records to make informed business decisions.
-Zoho.com puts it this way:

 With the right financial reports, you can have a bird’s eye view of where your business stands at any given time.
-That knowledge is invaluable in you making the best decisions to move forward.
+That knowledge is crucial in you making the best decisions to move forward.

 What Is Schedule C?

 Source: IRS Website

 A Schedule C is a form used to report the income or loss from a business, as a sole proprietor.
 The form codes are Form 1040 or 1040-SR. When a sole proprietor files their first income tax return they choose the accounting method that they will be using for their business.
 You can find this form on the IRS Website here, along with instructions on how to fill it.